 There are things you can do to support your claim of being domiciled in Florida.
 Sticking to our example above, your Florida home should be worth more than your Connecticut home.
 Your most important personal items should be located in Florida, and you should make sure to save all evidence of moving them there.
 You should also make sure that you make any large purchases in Florida, like cars, furniture, and art.

 Changing your domicile for tax purposes may be difficult to do on your own and you may need help planning a strategy that fits the specifics of your situation.
-If you would like to know more about these issues, or if you have questions about your residency, there are many tax attorneys throughout Florida who may be able to help.
-Learn more now with a free case initial case evaluation at no obligation.
+If you would like to know more about these issues, or if you have questions about your residency, there are many tax attorneys throughout Florida who are available to help.

 Contact a qualified attorney.